Inspiration for beautiful patios and paved outdoor spaces

 The perfect polish for some patios is a decorative edging that adds a beautiful boundary to your space.
 If you’re opting for a more modern or formal design, a border makes a sleek, smart statement.
 We love the sharp lines of our Contemporary Paving Edging that looks particularly stylish in dark grey.

 Alternatively, use edging to add a rustic feel and complement natural finishes and earthy tones.
 It’s a great way to add texture to a space and works well with country-garden style planting in adjoining borders.
-Our Ancestry Paving Edging (shown) is a perfect choice in an informal garden.

 Add interest with height